Money Mart: History

 Founded in 1979 as Monetary Management Corporation, the company changed its name to Dollar Financial Group in 1990.
 In 1996, it purchased Money Mart, which was founded as an entrepreneurial venture in 1982 in Edmonton, Alberta.
 Money Mart Financial Services was purchased by a private equity fund manager in 2014, which took the company private.

 Associations

 Money Mart is a member of the Community Financial Services Association of America (CFSA).

 National Money Mart, the company's Canadian subsidiary, is a member of the Canadian Consumer Finance Association (CCFA), and is accredited by the Better Business Bureau.

-Legal Action
+Controversies

 On Dec.
-23, 2003, a $515 million Ontario class action lawsuit was started against Money Mart by Margaret Smith of Windsor, Ontario.
+23, 2003, a $515 million Ontario class action lawsuit was started against Money Mart by Margaret Smith of Windsor, Ontario, Canada.
 The action alleges that Dollar Financial and Money Mart caused the plaintiffs to pay interest at a criminal rate contrary to section 347 of the Criminal Code.

 The lawsuit was settled on June 5, 2009, with no admission of wrongdoing from Money Mart.
 Money Mart agreed to pay approximately $120 million in cash, legal fees, debt releases and "transferable transaction credits".